How to Grade Pokemon Cards

 Shipping your order

-Review that you have your cards in the correct order.
+Review that you have your cards in the correct order that your submission has them laid out.

 Get a Card Saver and some sturdy cardboard.
 Cut to about the size of the card saver.
 Make 2 pieces.